GrieferAtWork/KOSmk4/readme.md

 	- libcmdline (user/kernel)
 		- Provide functionality for bash-like decoding of command lines (with support for `\`, `'` and `"` escaping)
 	- libdebuginfo (user/kernel)
-		- Parse information found in `.debug_info`, `.debug_line`, `.debug_...` to
+		- Parse information found in `.debug_info`, `.debug_line`, `.debug_...` to...
-			- Convert addresses to file/line/name triples (plus some more information)
+			- convert addresses to file/line/name triples (plus some more information)
-			- Get/Set the names and values of locally defined variables at runtime (s.a. `Builtin debugging capabilities`)
+			- get/set the names and values of locally defined variables at runtime (s.a.
+[Builtin debugging capabilities](#features))
 	- libdemangle (user)
 		- Demangle itanium (g++) mangled c++ symbol names into human-readable representations
+			- Not really used at the moment since everything in the kernel and user-space uses C linkage with optional C++ wrappers
 	- libdisasm (user/kernel)
 		- Disassemble x86 assembly into human-readable assembly dumps
 		- Used to provide disassembly support within the builtin debugger